General principles - Purpose and Application of the Law

 The law provides the framework for the regime.
 Amongst other things it defines the scope of the regime, the trader’s obligations and the powers which Parliament has granted the Commissioners to administer and protect the revenue.
 In the case of distilleries, the responsibility for deciding how to exercise those discretionary powersis laid to:

-- The Alcohol Team, ESM - policy matters and interpretation of the law;
+- The Alcohol Team, Indirect Tax - policy matters and interpretation of the law;

-- The Warehousing U of E - guidance on technical issues related to spirits production regime ; and
+- The Holding and Movement Unit of Expertise - guidance on technical issues related to spirits production regime ; and

-- The Holding and Movement Team, ESM – warehousing policy.
+- The Holding and Movement Team, Indirect Tax – warehousing policy.

-The strategy of the Alcohol Team, ESM for the administration of spirit production in the UK is reflected in the Spirits Regulations 1991 and in the advice on policy and application contained in Section 3000 of this guidance.
+The strategy of the Alcohol Team, Indirect Tax for the administration of spirit production in the UK is reflected in the Spirits Regulations 1991 and in the advice on policy and application contained in Section 3000 of this guidance.

 There will be occasions when you will be faced with issues which are not precisely covered by these guidelines.
 In such cases you, or your line manager, will need to consider whether or not a trader’s request or problem can be accommodated within the law.